Acompsosaurus

-Acompsosaurus is an extinct genus of aetosaur.
+Acompsosaurus is an extinct genus of aetosaur that lived during the Late Triassic period.
 It is known from a partial skeleton found from the Petrified Forest Member of the Chinle Formation near Fort Wingate, New Mexico, which is now lost.

 The generic name means "sturdy lizard."
 It may be a junior synonym of Stagonolepis as its pelvis closely resembles that of S. robertsoni.